-For each game on the list, you will find a short description, a video trailer, and links to developers website their steam page or G2a website where you can find the best purchase price.
+For each game on the list, you will find a short description, a video trailer, and links to developers website, their steam page and if available, the link to Humble Bundle store.
 Let’s start my list of the top roguelike turn-based RPGs. * The order of the list is generated procedurally 🙂

 Ancient Domains Of Mystery (ADOM) – Revisited 2012

 Roguelike originally developed by the German Thomas Biskup in 1994, revisited in 2012, is the touchstone of the genre and a classic in the world of video games with more than twenty years of development and optimization behind.
 ADOM is an epic fantasy Roguelike.
 The story takes you to the Drakalor Chain, a mountainous area in the fictional land of Ancardia.
 You are a lone wanderer whose purpose is to find the source of the Chaos spreading throughout the land.
 Pursuing your quest you traverse through dark dungeons and untamed wilds where death lurks around every corner.